datawire/ambassador-docs/docs/emissary/pre-release/howtos/http3/http3-eks.md

    done
    ```

+## Get the DNS name for the load balancers

-9. Get the DNS name for the load balancers and create a CNAME record at your domain provider.
+Enter the following command to get the DNS name for your load balancers and create a CNAME record at your domain provider:
    ```shell
    aws elbv2 describe-load-balancers --name ${CLUSTER_NAME}-nlb \
      --query 'LoadBalancers[0].DNSName' \
      --output text
    ```

-10. Create `Listeners` for $productName$.
+## Create Listener resources

+Now you need to create the `Listener` resources for $productName$.
+The first `Listener` in the example below handles traffic for HTTP/1.1 and HTTP/2, while the second listener handles all HTTP/3 traffic.

    ```yaml
    kubectl apply -f - <<EOF
    # This is a standard Listener that leverages TCP to serve HTTP/2 and HTTP/1.1 traffic.